The Worry Box

 Children's Books About Anxiety

 Most children experience anxiety at some point during their young lives.
 Some kids are overcome with worry about very real, acute situations that resolve after a short period of time.
-Examples of scenarios that cause anxiety include the first day of school, a piano recital, a move to a new town, or other event in which worrying is a normal, appropriate response.
+Examples of scenarios include the first day of school, a piano recital, a move to a new town, or other event in which worrying is a normal, appropriate response.
+Stories by Jamie Lee Curtis are extremely popular choices by parents, teachers, and therapists who find the cheerful pictures and advice for kids with a case of the worries to be effective.

 Wemberly may just make your little worrier seem laid back.
 Kevin Henkes' famous mouse worries about the silly things, like shrinking in the bathtub.
 She gets paralyzed with unlikely thoughts, such as snakes in the radiator.
 Wemberly sees the possibility of danger and failure in almost every situation she encounters.
 So when the first day of school is around the corner, an event that gives even the most easy-going kids a case of the butterflies, she is overwhelmed with anxiety.
 When she meets a new friend who also is a bit anxious, the two of them realize they are missing out on too much fun and cast their worries aside.